Cisco Talos: Threat research and protection

-Later that year, Talos responded to a major cyber attack against the Winter Olympics in Pyeongchang, South Korea.
+In early 2018, Talos responded to a major cyber attack against the Winter Olympics in Pyeongchang, South Korea.
 Eventually dubbed "Olympic Destroyer," Talos found the actors wanted to completely wipe computers used on-site for the opening ceremony, rendering them unusable.
 The cyber attack disrupted the Olympics' official website the day before the opening ceremony, and attendees were unable to access the site or print their tickets to attend the Olympic events.
 The Wi-Fi in Pyeonchang Olympic Stadium also stopped working for several hours before returning to normal.
 Although many media outlets reported the attack came from a Russian threat actor, Talos stated there was too much doubt surrounding this assertion to attribute the attack confidently.
 Talos has since gone on to work on Olympic cybersecurity at other Games.

+Since 2021, Cisco has served as the NFL’s Official Enterprise Networking Partner and an Official Cybersecurity Partner.
+Talos has provided cybersecurity support for several Super Bowls and NFL international games.

-Talos has been heavily involved in protecting Ukraine's network during the 2022 Russo-Ukrainian War.
+Starting in 2022, Talos has been heavily involved in protecting Ukraine's network during the 2022 Russo-Ukrainian War.
 The company announced in early March 2022 that it was directly operating security products 24/7 for critical customers in Ukraine.
 More than 500 employees in Cisco were assisting at the time in collecting open-source intelligence for Talos to act on.
 Talos researchers also created Ukraine-specific protections based on the intelligence they received.
 The company also wrote about numerous cyberattacks targeting Ukraine during Russia's invasion, including countless spam campaigns and wiper malware families.

+In December 2023, CNN reported on Cisco Talos' initiative to help protect Ukraine’s power grid amid ongoing Russian attacks.
+The effort addressed Russian interference with the GPS systems that Ukraine relies on to synchronize the signals necessary to manage its electricity flow.
+Cisco’s industrial Ethernet switches were modified and equipped with robust internal clocks known as oven-controlled crystal oscillators, so the substations could maintain accurate timing and communication even when GPS signals were jammed or unavailable.
+The prototypes were covertly delivered to Ukraine with assistance from U.S. agencies using humanitarian aid flights, and dozens of the devices were installed across the country, protecting Ukraine’s energy infrastructure.

-Vulnerability Research
+Vulnerability Research team

 Cisco Talos has a Vulnerability Research team that identifies high-priority security vulnerabilities In computer operating systems, software and hardware, including platforms like ICS and IoT systems.
 This team works with vendors to disclose and patch more than 200 vulnerabilities a year.